See the documentation on installing the latest release of the Services Toolkit to get started.

 apiVersion: services.tanzu.vmware.com/v1alpha1 kind: ResourceClaim metadata: name: production-database namespace: accounts spec: ref: apiVersion: services.tanzu.vmware.com/v1alpha1 kind: PostgreSQL name: my-prod-db status: binding: name: production-database-secret # copied from Postgresql/my-prod-db conditions: - lastTransitionTime: "2019-10-22T16:29:25Z" status: "True" type: Ready - lastTransitionTime: "2019-10-22T16:29:24Z" status: "True" type: ResourceClaimed - lastTransitionTime: "2019-10-22T16:29:23Z" status: "True" type: ResourceMatched

 ResourceClaim controller MUST have read access to Resources specified in the

 ResourceClaim spec.
 As these resources are not known upfront, the appropriate RBAC must be setup on the Cluster.
 To accomplish this RBAC must be setup using Aggregated ClusterRoles with the

 RabbitmqCluster resources to be read by the

-apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: resource-claims-rmq-role labels: servicebinding.io/controller: "true" rules: - apiGroups: - rabbitmq.com resources: - rabbitmqclusters verbs: - get - list - watch
+apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: resource-claims-rmq-role labels: services.vmware.tanzu.com/aggregate-to-resource-claims: "true" rules: - apiGroups: - rabbitmq.com resources: - rabbitmqclusters verbs: - get - list - watch